MonetDB/MonetDB-PHP/protocol_doc/monet-explorer/README.md

                                  socket file with the proper name in the /tmp folder.

  --user, -u user_name            User name for the database login.
+The default
+                                 value is 'monetdb'.

 Positional operands:

  1. database                     The name of the database to connect to.

 ```

 # Build